-A cookie is information that a website puts on your computer so that it can remember something about you at a later time.
-Typically, a cookie records your preferences when using a particular site.
-It recognises you when you navigate different pages of the website, or return to the website.
+A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
+Cookies contain information that is transferred to your computer’s hard drive.
+Typically, a cookie records our preferences when using a particular site.
+It recognises you when you navigate different pages of the website or return to the website.

 Third Party Cookies

 How to turn off all cookies and consequences of doing so